 Retreaver infers geo tags using data gathered from an inbound caller ID - this data can be used to filter your calls and influence your routing decisions.
 By just reading the phone number, Retreaver can resolve the country, state, and city information from a caller ID.

 However, if you require more granular filtering using Zip Codes, you have the option attaching a caller zip to your inbound calls in order to influence your campaign routing behaviors.

 In your Campaign, add an IVR prompt for Zip Code Entry in the Prompts section.
 This prompt will play immediately when the call connects.

-Don't forget to also create a prompt for Zip Entry Failed.
+Create a prompt for Zip Entry Failed.
 This plays when the caller does not enter a valid Zip Code.
 Without this additional prompt, the call will not disconnect upon multiple entry failure.
 You may want this message to repeat a couple times.
 In the example below, it will play a total of four times, the first play, then three repeats.

 Lastly create a prompt for Zip Entry Too Many Attempts, this will play an exit message prior to hanging up the call once too many failed entries have been submitted.